What Does Augmented Reality Have In Store For General Contractors?

 - And some other basic interactions you can expect.

-Augmented Reality devices will project digital images to your physical surroundings.
-So as you walk around a construction site, with the aid of cameras and GPS, your AR device displays, real-time geospatial data.
+Augmented Reality devices will project digital images to your physical surroundings. as such, as you walk around a construction site, with the aid of cameras and GPS, your AR device displays, real-time geospatial data.

-Relevant information such as operational details, structural plans, automated measurement, quantitative analysis, schedules, and several other sorts of information can be generated.
+Furthermore, you can generate relevant information such as operational details, structural plans, automated measurement, quantitative analysis, schedules, and several other sorts of information.

 Relevance Of Augmented Reality To Construction?